ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 Change `password` to something else.
 After building the Docker via either the above methods, start it by typing "./run_jupyter.sh".

+## For Windows users
+After installing Docker Desktop for Windows, open PowerShell and
+1. In your personal folder (e.g. C:\Users\{your_username}), type “md src\ALL_NOTEBOOKS” to create the src\ALL_NOTEBOOKS folder
+1. Unzip the Machine Learning notebooks you downloaded from github into this folder
+1. Run the “docker run” instruction as indicated above

 Once started, access the DOcker by pointing your browser (chrome works best) to the IP address of the host machine and append the port number.
 For example if your DOcker host computer is IP address = 192.168.100.10,